-In some ways Odyssey was easier to write than Expedition, but I found some unexpected challenges as things progressed.
+In some ways Odyssey was easier to write than Expedition, but I discovered unexpected challenges as things progressed.
 The first, and most obvious, was the location of the action, which was almost totally on the planet’s surface.
-I didn’t have all the cool space-based technologies, ship movements, interesting discoveries, and other goodies to play with as I did with Expedition.
+I didn’t have all the cool space-based technologies, ship movements, interesting discoveries, and other goodies to play with as I did in Expedition.
 Somehow, I had to make this planet-bound story interesting to the reader while explaining what happened to them on their quest for a new home.

 The last presidential election cycle was in full swing as I wrote the book, so inevitably politics found a prominent spot in the story.
 Creating a nasty politician was not difficult (sorry to say), and I wanted the readers to realize that if human colonies ever do make it into space, they will be bringing some of the same problems with them.
 Time and distance will not necessarily change human nature, though imagining so may cause us to feel better about future generations.